 Held on January 17, the information-packed webinar was presented by Lauren Harris, Training and Development Manager at CU Boulder and moderated by Jonathan Bach (GEM ’12), Senior Market Intelligence Consultant at Xcel Energy and BSAN Executive Committee member.

 Emotional intelligence (EI) is consistently ranked one of the top skills that employees will need to thrive in the workplace of the future.
 Managers with high emotional intelligence have happier, more loyal employees, earn more respect from their peers, and get paid a lot more.
-Harris shared practical tips and advice to develop and lead with this critical but often dismissed set of competencies.
+Harris shared practical tips and advice to cultivate and apply emotional intelligence in the workplace, a critical yet often overlooked set of competencies.

 Emotional Intelligence: a set of emotional and social skills that influence the way we perceive and express ourselves, develop and maintain social relationships, cope with challenges, and use emotional information in an effective and meaningful way. – Center for Leadership Studies